Purchase price does not equal total cost

 | CO₂ over 10 years (0.38 kg/kWh) | 391 t CO₂ | 285 t CO₂ | 106 t CO₂ |

 Result: The worm gearbox costs around €50,000 more in energy over 10 years.
-A planetary gearbox of this size costs around €500-1,500 more to purchase - amortization takes less than 4 months.
+A planetary gearbox of this size costs around €500–1,500 more to purchase — the payback period is under 4 months.
 Further efficiency considerations can be found in the guides Calculate gearbox efficiency and Worm gearbox vs. planetary gearbox.

 | Parameters | IE3 | IE4 |